rezervemoney/gitbooks/mechanics-rzr/bonds.md

 Issuing bonds when the RZR is overvalued is a key factor to ensure that every bond sale keeps the treasury fully over-collateralized.
 {% endhint %}

-The protocol should open a bond window only when the spot price of RZR trades meaningfully above its floor (e.g., ≥ 10 % premium) because that is the moment new bonds can be sold at a discount that is attractive to buyers yet still accretive to the treasury.&#x20;
+The protocol should open a bond window only when the spot price of RZR trades meaningfully above its floor (e.g., ≥ 10 % premium) because that is the moment new bonds can be sold at a discount that is attractive to buyers yet still accretive to the treasury.

-By accepting reserve assets (USDC, stables, blue-chip tokens, etc.) in exchange for time-locked RZR at, say, a 10 % discount to market, the system converts external value into permanently owned backing, raising the intrinsic value per circulating token.&#x20;
+By accepting reserve assets (USDC, stables, blue-chip tokens, etc.) in exchange for time-locked RZR at, say, a 10 % discount to market, the system converts external value into permanently owned backing, raising the intrinsic value per circulating token.

-The added backing allows the protocol to mint fresh RZR that is streamed to stakers as yield, aligning incentives between bond purchasers (who capture the discount), existing holders (who benefit from stronger collateralization), and the treasury (which deepens its reserves).&#x20;
+The added backing allows the protocol to mint fresh RZR that is streamed to stakers as yield, aligning incentives between bond purchasers (who capture the discount), existing holders (who benefit from stronger collateralization), and the treasury (which deepens its reserves).

 Conversely, bonds should not be issued when the spot price is near or below the floor, because that would dilute backing without attracting sufficient premium, undermining the peg-enforcement mechanism.
 In short, bonds are a pro-cyclical tool: deploy them only in premium conditions to harvest demand, strengthen reserves, and sustainably fund staking rewards.